youngryan1993/SFDA-SourceFreeDA/README.md

 # SFDA-Domain-Adaptation-without-Source-Data
-This is an anonymous GitHub for a double-blind submission
+This is an anonymous GitHub for a NeurIPS double-blind submission

 ## Prerequisites